bentzibentz/arRy-array/README.md

 arRy
 =====
-arRy is a modular ES6 simplified array modification library.
+arRy is a modular and lightweight ES6 array library to simplify array modification operations.

 ## Installation